(105 ILCS 5/14-13.01)

 be employed to assist such children and shall not be required to be

 certified but prior to employment shall meet standards set up by the

 State Board of Education.

-(h) For non-certified employees, as defined by rules promulgated by the State Board of Education, who deliver services to students with IEPs, 1/2 of the salary paid or
+(h) Through fiscal year 2017, for non-certified employees, as defined by rules promulgated by the State Board of Education, who deliver services to students with IEPs, 1/2 of the salary paid or

 $3,500 per employee, whichever is less.